 Selection Process

 Our review committees will evaluate all submissions based on relevance, originality, and potential impact.
-Accepted speakers will be notified by May 30, 2025.
+Notifications will be made by April 30, 2026.